- Food & Drink

 Empire State Building

-A cool green space at the tip of Manhattan along the Hudson River.
+Battery Park is a cool green space at the tip of Manhattan along the Hudson River.
 Grab a picnic and catch the sunset while you marvel at the fact that this great big city is an island.

 Top of the Rock

 Rockefeller Center is an Art Deco skyscraper, and the view at the Top of the Rock is like no other.
 Photo op: catching the skyline here means the Empire State building is included in the view.

 Statue of Liberty